 Part A: Who are Carers WA?
-04 Let's Begin!
+Let's Begin!
 Who are young carers?
 05 Why is it important to support young carers?
-06 How can a Peer Support Group help young carers in your school?
+06 How can a Peer Support Group help young carers in your school or community group?
 09 What does peer support look like for young carers?
 What are the benefits of peer support?
-What might you want to consider before you begin?
-12 Including young carers in your school policy Privacy Diversity and Inclusion Sustainability Part B: Process flowchart 15 Planning Promoting your peer support group in your school 16 Preparing for the first meeting 17 Part C: You Are Now Ready!
-You are now ready for your very first meeting 19 Part D: Topics to discuss 21 Resources Staying connected 25
+Considerations Including young carers in your school policy Privacy Diversity and Inclusion Sustainability Part B: Planning Process flowchart 15 Promoting your peer support group in your school 16 Preparing for the first meeting 17 Part C: Implementation You are now ready for your very first meeting 19 Part D: Resources Resources 20